iamdhairyagandhi/research-project/README.md

 | above 0.50 | 8  |

 2) Open Ended Nature:
 A question must be open-ended in order to be considered as a good question.
 In order to check the open-ended-ness of a question I will be using a model that highly relies on command terms.
-After a lot of research and development, and use of few online resources, I was able to categorise command terms in 4 different categories according to their open-ended-ness.
+After a lot of research and development, and use of few online resources, I was able to come up with a model on how to test the open-endedness of any question (to some extent).
+The model goes as follows:
+  - Check whether the question ends with a "?" or not.
+If it does, check its first word and test it through the first_word_list to obtain a value of the question.
+If not, check whether the question contains any command terms and test it through the command_term_list to obtain a value of question.
+I was able to categorise command terms in 8 different categories according to their open-ended-ness.
 The model will look up for the command term present present in the question and the question will be graded according to the rubric.
-The rubric is provided below:
+I was also able to sort the first word list according the open-endedness of each term.
+The rubrics are provided below:

 | List of Command terms  | Open Ended Nature grades |
 | ------------- | ------------- |